VaishC27/Trivia---The-Quiz-Game/README.md

  -> Fetches the next question and updates the display.

  -> Provides feedback on whether your answers are correct or not.

+### Quiz Logic: quiz_brain.py
+The brain behind the operation:

+ -> Manages the flow of questions.

+ -> Checks if answers are correct.

+ -> Keeps track of the score and current question number.

+ ### Question Data: data.py
+This script pulls trivia questions from the Open Trivia Database API.
+Feel free to tweak the parameters to adjust the quiz settings.

+### Question Model: question_model.py
+Defines the Question class to create question objects.

+## Running the Game
+To get started, clone this repository and run main.py.
+Make sure you have Tkinter installed and an active internet connection to fetch the latest questions.
+Enjoy the quiz and may your brain cells multiply!

+## Contributions
+Feel free to fork this repository, make improvements, and submit a pull request.
+We welcome contributions that make Quizzyy even better!